bardev0/barDev0/README.md

 As a long-time ( 14+ years ) Linux / Mac user I'm not afraid of searching for solutions to problems and enjoy doing things in a good way, not the short way.

 ## Engineer motivation
-I want to create software that allows its users to grow.
+I want to create software that allows its users to grow.<br>
 Applications and solutions that are expending human interactions and deliver good emotions.